NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

   Contains the mean molecular weight of the mixture in units of the unified atomic mass unit.
 For all practical purposes, this can also be converted into units of g/mol.
 The dimension of the vector is equal to that of the input temperature and pressure vectors.

 ``std::vector<std::vector<double>> number_densities_cond``
-  The two-dimensional array contains the fictitious number densities in of all condensate species.
+  The two-dimensional array contains the fictitious number densities of all condensate species.
 The first dimension refers to the temperature-pressure grid and has the same size as the temperature and pressure vectors of the input structure.
 The second dimension refers to the number of species and has a length of ``FastChem.getCondSpeciesNumber()`` (see :ref:`here<sec:fastchem_methods>`).

 ``std::vector<std::vector<double>> element_cond_degree``
   The two-dimensional array contains the degree of condensation for all elements.
 The first dimension refers to the temperature-pressure grid and has the same size as the temperature and pressure vectors of the input structure.
 The second dimension refers to the number of elements and has a length of ``FastChem.getElementNumber()`` (see :ref:`here<sec:fastchem_methods>`).